Marine Engineering Salary Ranges in India

 Salary Ranges by Rank

 These are the average salary ranges by rank.
-These figures are payment per month:
+The figures are salaries paid per month in Indian Rupee and US Dollars :

 How to Become a Marine Engineer